The world’s biggest country, in a magazine. Since 1956.

 In 2008, RIS began publication of a new quarterly journal, Chtenia: Readings from Russia.
-Designed very much as a supplement to Russian Life, Chtenia includes mainly Russian fiction in English translation, yet there is also poetry, non-fiction and photography.
+Chtenia includes mainly Russian fiction in English translation, yet there is also poetry, non-fiction and photography.
 Each issue is centered on a chosen theme, and is published in a convenient and durable paperback book format.

-In 2009, the company turned back to its roots and began expanded its book publishing operations to include fiction.
-The first title, Life Stories, contained original works of fiction by 19 of Russia's leading writers, with all proceeds going to benefit Russian hospice care.
-The second title, The Little Golden Calf, a fresh new translation of Ilf & Petrov's classic by Annie O. Fisher, wone the 2010 AATSEEL Award for Best Translation into English from any Slavic Language.
+In 2009, the company turned back to its roots and began expanding its book publishing operations to include fiction.
+The first title, Life Stories, contained original works of fiction by 19 of Russia's leading writers, with all proceeds (over $5000 so far) going to benefit Russian hospice care.
+The second title, The Little Golden Calf, a fresh new translation of Ilf & Petrov's classic by Anne O. Fisher, won the 2010 AATSEEL Award for Best Translation into English from any Slavic Language.

 In 2010, RIS published Peter Aleshkovsky's amazing novel of Soviet collapse and personal self-discovery, Fish: A History of One Migration, and The Frogs Who Begged for a Tsar, a beautifully illustrated bilingual edition of 62 of Ivan Krylov's immortal fables.

 Books published in 2011 included Marooned in Moscow, the story of an female American reporter imprisoned in Lenin's Russia, Maya Kucherskaya's award-winning Faith and Humor: Notes from Muscovy, and Jews in Service to the Tsar, a fascinating look at the lives of famous Jews in Tsarist Russia.
 RIS also released a two-volume collection of the Best of Russian Life.